Conditional dominance in games with unawareness: Introduction

+We should take the opportunity to clarify the connection between strong rationalizability and prudent rationalizability.
+Heifetz, Meier, and Schipper (2021) showed that prudent rationalizability is not a refinement of strong rationalizability in terms of strategies.
+However, they conjectured that it might be a refinement in terms of outcomes.
+Recently, Catonini (2024) showed that iterated admissibility is not an outcome refinement of strong rationalizability in standard dynamic games without unawareness.
+This is in contrast to static games, where iterated admissibility is known to be a refinement of rationalizability.
+Since our results imply that prudent rationalizability is equivalent to iterated admissibility, we conclude that prudent rationalizability is \emph{not} an outcome refinement of strong rationalizability in dynamic games.

-In ongoing work on mechanism design with unawareness (Pram and Schipper, 2023), we use insights from the current paper to study efficient implementation in \emph{conditional} weak dominant equilibrium in mechanisms under unawareness.
-In such settings, dynamic mechanisms become crucial as the awareness contained in the agents' reports is pooled by the mechanism designer and communicated back to all agents who subsequently elaborate on their previously reported types at the pooled awareness level.
-We extend dominant strategy implementation of VCG mechanisms in the standard setting to \emph{conditional} dominant strategy implementation of dynamic direct elaboration VCG mechanisms under unawareness.
-We use the insight from the current paper that admissibility in games with unawareness must still condition on the awareness embodied in information sets.
-It necessitates the use of \emph{conditional} dominance under unawareness while just unconditional dominance would suffice in standard dynamic mechanism.
+Pram and Schipper (2025) use insights from the current paper to study efficient implementation in \emph{conditional} weak dominant equilibrium in mechanisms under unawareness.
+In such settings, dynamic mechanisms become crucial as the awareness contained in the agents' reports is pooled by the mediator and communicated back to all agents who subsequently elaborate on their previously reported types at the pooled awareness level.
+They extend dominant strategy implementation of VCG mechanisms in the standard setting to \emph{conditional} dominant strategy implementation of dynamic direct elaboration VCG mechanisms under unawareness.
+They use the insight from the current paper that admissibility in games with unawareness must still condition on the awareness embodied in information sets.
+It necessitates the use of \emph{conditional} dominance under unawareness.

 The paper is organized as follows: The next section provides an illustrative example.
 Section~\ref{GEFG} recalls definitions of dynamic games with unawareness and presents the novel notion of associated generalized normal form.
-Section~\ref{EFR} shows the characterization of extensive-form rationalizability by iterated elimination of conditional strictly dominated strategies.
+Section~\ref{EFR} shows the characterization of strong rationalizability by iterated elimination of conditional strictly dominated strategies.
 The characterization of prudent rationalizability by iterated elimination of conditional weakly dominated strategies is presented in Section~\ref{PR}.
 Finally, we present the notion of iterated admissibility and show that it characterizes prudent rationalizability in Section~\ref{IA}.
 Proofs are relegated to an appendix.